samsung-mt6789-dev/mtk_clean_boot/README.md

 # Suppressing Bootloader Warnings on Samsung (Mediatek) Devices

-To preface, the following information pertains to and is performed on our Galaxy A14 5G The device runs the *MT6833* SoC, the Samsung *MT6833* family are the following devices:
+To preface, the following information pertains to and is performed on our Galaxy A14 5G The device runs the *MT6789* SoC, the Samsung *Helio G99* family are the following devices:

+- Galaxy Tab A9
-- Galaxy M13 5G
+- Galaxy Tab A9 WiFi
-- Galaxy A13 5G
+- Galaxy A15 5G
-- Galaxy A22 5G
+- Galaxy A16 5G
-- Galaxy F42 5G
+- Galaxy A24 5G

 If you follow the steps below, I would *still* recommend verifying the location of the `up_param` partition.
-But overall, the [up_param](https://github.com/a14xm-dev/mtk_clean_boot/releases/tag/a14xm) will be safe to flash to those devices.
+But overall, the [up_param](https://github.com/samsung-mt6789-dev/mtk_clean_boot/releases/tag/up_param) will be safe to flash to those devices.

 ---
 **Identify the Bootloader "Logo" Partition**